fangfufu/httpdirfs/README.md

 infrastructure to build HTTPDirFS from source with the modifications you need.

 ### macOS
-You need to install macFUSE, cURL, gumbo, and OpenSSL from Homebrew:
+You need to install some packages from Homebrew:

-    brew install macfuse curl gumbo-parser openssl pkg-config
+    brew install macfuse curl gumbo-parser openssl pkg-config help2man

+If you want to be able to build the documentation ("make doc") you also need help2man, doxygen, and graphviz.

 Build and install:

+    ./configure
     make
     sudo make install